kmisiunas/particle-linking-klab/README.md

 -----------
 The simplest way to get started is with 'Run()' command.
 It runs an automated analysis script.
 If 'Run()' is typed it will display all known scrips - this includes packaged ones with the software and also ones in '/scripts/' folder.
-An example is scrip would be '''Run("example_script")'''.
+An example is scrip would be 'Run("example_script")'.

 Useful SBT compiler commands
 ----------------------------